Residual bulk viscosity of a disordered 2D electron gas: The weight of the zero frequency delta-function peak

+We note that $\kappa^{-1}$ is related with the sound velocity, $c_s=1/\sqrt{\kappa m_e n_e}$.
 In the absence of the disorder, $V=0$, and the magnetic field, $B=0$, the energy density and the pressure of the ideal Fermi gas are related as $P=2\mathcal{E}/d$ \cite{LP5}.
 This relation implies that the pressure is fixed if the energy density is fixed, i.e $(\partial P/\partial n_e)_{\mathcal{E}} \equiv 0$.
 Then, from Eq. \eqref{eq:InvKappa:1}, we find $\kappa^{-1}=(d+2) P/d$.
 As a result, we obtain that the weight of the delta-function peak is zero, $\mathcal{D}=0$.
 Therefore, Eq. \eqref{eq:Kubo:bulk-viscosity} implies that the bulk viscosity vanishes identically, $\zeta(\omega)=0$, for the ideal Fermi gas in agreement with its scale invariance.

-In the presence of magnetic field, the trace of the stress tensor yields the so-called, internal pressure, $P_{\rm int} = P - \bm{m} \bm{B}$, where $\bm{m}$ stands for the magnetization density \cite{LP8}.
-Repeating similar steps as in the case of zero magnetic field, we find that the weight of the zero frequency delta-function peak in a 2D electron gas in the perpendicular magnetic fields becomes